drfknoble/machine_vision_tutorials/activity_1/README.md

 The objectives of this activity are to:

-1. Write a program that uses the C++ standard and OpenCV libraries to load an image, display it, and write a copy to a directory
+1. Write a program that uses the C++ standard and OpenCV libraries to load an image, display it, and write a copy to a directory.
 1. Write a CMakeLists.txt file
 1. Build an executable using CMake